muckelba/pokemonDB_statistics/README.md

-# check_rocketmap
+# check_[quests|raids|spawns]
-a script collection to check the spawned Pokémon, raids and quests of a local Monocle DB.
+A script collection to check the spawned Pokémon, raids and quests of a local Monocle DB.
 Can be used with Nagios or Icinga.
 Supports performance-data.

 ## Usage: